-Learning from production experience (i.e. learning by doing) is also clearly an important source of knowledge gains for firms (and, as noted above, is allowed for in our framework - learning need not only arise from explicit investments).
-There is extensive evidence for learning by doing from detailed internal firm production data in developed-country firms (see e.g. Irwin and Klenow (1994), Levitt et al. (2013), and Hendel and Spiegel (2014)) but much less evidence at a similar level of detail in developing countries.
-The Atkin et al. (2017a) rugs study, discussed above, is arguably an example of learning by doing in production of higher-quality varieties.
+Learning from production experience (i.e., learning by doing) is also clearly an important source of knowledge gains for firms (and, as noted above, is allowed for in our framework-learning need not only arise from explicit investments).
+There is extensive evidence for learning by doing from detailed internal firm production data in developed-country firms (see e.g. Irwin and Klenow 1994; Levitt, List, and Syverson 2013; and Hendel and Spiegel 2014) but much less evidence at a similar level of detail in developing countries.
+The Atkin, Khandelwal, and Osman (2017) rugs study, discussed above, is arguably an example of learning by doing in production of higher-quality varieties.
 More research on this topic is needed, for instance on whether learning by doing is slower in developing countries, possibly because the agency issues highlighted above are more severe.